DipanshuMalik/Disney-Hotstar-CLone/README.md

-# Disney-Hotstar-CLone
+# hotstar
-It is a clone of the landing page of Disney+ Hotstar.
+Images-and videos
+Star to repo is appreciated.